Mesoscopic model for soft flowing systems with tunable viscosity ratio: NUMERICAL SIMULATIONS

-The emergence of positive disjoining pressure is a peculiar feature of the two-range model, which supports the stable thin film between two interfaces and distinguishes the two-range model to the classical single-range model.
+The emergence of positive disjoining pressure is a unique feature of the two-range model, which supports the stable thin film between two interfaces and distinguishes the two-range model from the classical single-rang.
 To measure the disjoining pressure $ \varPi $, we consider two planar interfaces, separated by a distance $h$ (see also Fig. \ref{interface}).
-After obtaining $ {\gamma _f}(h) $ by Eq. (\ref{e17}) for various $h$'s, the disjoining pressure can be calculated according to Eq. (\ref{e19}).
+After $ {\gamma _f}(h) $ is obtained through Eq. (\ref{e17}) for various $h$'s, the disjoining pressure can be calculated according to Eq. (\ref{e19}).
 To be general, we introduce a dimensionless disjoining pressure $ {\varPi ^{\rm{*}}}{\rm{ = }}\varPi {h_0}/\gamma $, where $ {h_0}\sim O(10\Delta x) $ is a length scale defined as $ {\gamma _f}(h > {h_0}) = 2\gamma $.
 Firstly, we choose $ {G_{AB}} = 3.0 $, and calculate the dimensionless disjoining pressure as a function of the dimensionless distance $ {h^*} = h/{h_0} $ for the present model with different pairs of $ ({G_{A,1}},{G_{A,2}}) $, as shown in Fig.~\ref{FIG3a}.
 From the figure, we can see that for the case ($ {G_{A,1}}{\rm{ = }}0,{G_{A,2}}{\rm{ = }}0 $), corresponding to the classical single-range model, the disjoining pressure is always negative and decreases with ${h^*}$.
 For other cases with the two-range competing interactions, the disjoining pressure increases with the decrease of ${h^*}$ firstly and then goes down, attaining positive values inbetween.